Long story short, I was diagnosed with ADHD at age 5. Folks, I’m 56. That was 51 years ago NOT when it was popular.

 I’m a very self-aware and controlling person.
 It’s unnerving to be changing and not understand fully what’s happening.
 The beauty is that at the end of the day, I’m okay with it.
 I’m happier.
 I can see a light at the end of this tunnel.
 Tonight I felt like the old ‘go get em’ Laura minus the panic that I am running out of time.
 “Hello!” different me….it’s about time!

 With ketamine treatments exploding, I’m grateful for a clinic that truly cares about me and is in Weber County where resources are sorely lacking.
 They are not greedy.
 They want everyone who needs the treatment to have it.
 For some, it’s a great sacrifice.
 It’s not cheap.
 Yet, these good people will allow payments with no interest.
 I’m still in awe of their authenticity in caring for people.
 Medical costs are high.
 Yet, as I’ve said in the past, I would have mortgaged my home had I known about this when Hannah was alive.
 I have absolutely zero doubt it would have healed her.
 That is not a statement you’ve ever heard from me since her death.

 Get the facts!
 Do your own research.
 Over the last 10 to 15 years, this has a success rate of 80% relief with only 6 treatments!
 That is simply unheard of in the mental illness industry.
 Yes, there are valid clinical studies.
 Do a search for “ketamine clinical trials for depression”.
-Or visit Therapy Reset’s list of references found at the bottom of the page.
+Or visit Therapy Reset’s reference page.